EwaldBorger/AdventOfCode2025/readme.md

 count unique blocks.

 Gemini had no issues in this part and its solution is a lot faster than mine.

+## Day 3

+### Part 1 ⭐

+Needed three tries, even though the second was dumb to submit because it was higher than the previous one that already was too high.
+Got another off by one I think, were I got higher numbers than possible.

+### Part 2 ⭐

+Took some runs of the unit tests, but able to submit the right answer in one try.

 ## Runtimes